amirkogit/OpenCVTestGround/README.md

 # OpenCVTestGround
-Sandbox for trying out different stuffs in OpenCV.
-This repository consists of small projects written in Qt and integrating it with OpenCV.
+Sandbox for learning OpenCV.
+This repository consists of small projects written in C++, Qt framework and Python.

 ## Steps to build OpenCV in Windows
 1. Download sources from the following link: